-for visual and machine reading using OCR methods in the Machine Readable Zone (MRZ) and (iii) data elements on the travel document's chip according to LDS [ICAO_9303] for contactless or contact based machine reading.
+State or Organization issues travel documents to be used by the holder for international travel.
+The traveler presents a travel document to the inspection system to prove his or her identity.
+The travel document in context of this security target contains (i) visual (eye read-able) biographical data and portrait of the holder, (ii) a separate data summary (MRZ data) for visual and machine reading using OCR methods in the Machine Readable Zone (MRZ) and (iii) data elements on the travel document's chip according to LDS [ICAO\9303] for con-tactless machine reading.
 The authentication of the traveler is based on (i) the possession of a valid travel document personalized for a holder with the claimed identity as given on the biographical data page and (ii) biometrics using the reference data stored in the travel document.
 The issuing State or Organization ensures the authenticity of the data of genuine travel documents.
 The receiving state trusts a genuine travel document of an issuing State or Organization.

-For this security target the travel document is viewed as unit of the physical part of the travel document in form of paper and/plastic and chip.
-It presents visual readable data including (but not limited to) personal data of the travel document holder the logical travel document as data of the travel document holder stored according to the Logical Data Structure as defined in [ICAO_9303] as specified by ICAO on the contactless/contact integrated circuit.
-It presents contactless or contact based readable data including (but not limited to) personal data of the travel document holder
+For this security target the travel document is viewed as unit of

-- 1. the biographical data on the biographical data page of the travel document surface, - 2. the printed data in the Machine Readable Zone (MRZ) and - 3. the printed portrait.
+- the physical part of the travel document in form of paper and/or plastic and chip.
+It presents visual readable data including (but not limited to) personal data of the travel document holder - 1. the biographical data on the biographical data page of the travel document surface,

-- 1. the digital Machine Readable Zone Data (digital MRZ data, EF.DG1), - 2. the digitized portraits (EF.DG2), - 3. the biometric reference data of finger(s) (EF.DG3) or iris image(s) (EF.DG4) or both2, - 4. the other data according to LDS (EF.DG5 to EF.DG16) and - 5. the Document Security Object (SOD).
+- 2. the printed data in the Machine Readable Zone (MRZ) and - 3. the printed portrait. - the logical travel document as data of the travel document holder stored according to the Logical Data Structure as defined in [ICAO\9303] as specified by ICAO on the contactless integrated circuit.
+It presents contactless readable data including (but not limited to) personal data of the travel document holder - 1. the digital Machine Readable Zone Data (digital MRZ data, EF.DG1), - 2. the digitized portraits (EF.DG2), - 3. the biometric reference data of finger(s) (EF.DG3) or iris image(s) (EF.DG4) or both, - 4. the other data according to LDS (EF.DG5 to EF.DG16) and - 5. the Document Security Object (SOD).